hangoutsbot/hangoutsbot/README.md

 * enables/disables @all for mentions
 * when set to `false`, admins and chat ids listed in `mentionallwhitelist` can still use **@all**
+* users who are blocked from using @mentions (`mentionall == false`; not an admin; not whitelisted) will be notified privately if the bot already has a 1-on-1 with them

 `mentionallwhitelist`
 * default: `[]`